Towards Logarithmic GLSM: The r-spin case: Stable log maps with uniform maximal degeneracy

 Since $\oM_{Y}$ is of Deligne--Faltings type of rank one, we may choose a morphism $\NN \to \oM_Y$ which locally lifts to a chart.
 Denote again by $1 \in \oM_Y$ the image of $1 \in \NN$ via this morphism.
 By the discussion in Section \ref{sss:map-at-generic-pt}, the fiber of the image $\sigma^*(\bar{f}^{\flat})(1)_t \in \oM_{S,t}$ over each geometric point $t \in S$ is the degeneracy of the component of $\cC_t$ intersecting $\sigma(\ul{S})$.
 In particular, we have $\sigma^*(\bar{f}^{\flat})(1)_s = e$. \end{proof}

-Conversely, every degeneracy of a nearby fiber is the generalization of some degeneracy from the central fiber:
+Conversely, every degeneracy of a nearby fiber is the generization of some degeneracy from the central fiber:

-\begin{corollary} Notations as above, there is an \'etale neighborhood $U \to S$ of $s$ such that for any geometric point $t \in U$ and any degeneracy $e' \in \oM_{S,t}$, there is a degeneracy $e \in \oM_{S,s}$ such that $e_t = e'$. \end{corollary} \begin{proof} Notations as in the proof of Lemma \ref{lem:generize-degeneracy}, we may further shrink $S$ and choose a finite set of extra markings $\{\sigma_i \to \ul{\cC}\}$ avoiding nodes and the original markings, whose union $\cup \sigma_i(\ul{S})$ intersects each irreducible component of each geometric fiber of $\cC \to S$. \end{proof}
+\begin{corollary} With notation as above, there is an \'etale neighborhood $U \to S$ of $s$ such that for any geometric point $t \in U$ and any degeneracy $e' \in \oM_{S,t}$, there is a degeneracy $e \in \oM_{S,s}$ such that $e_t = e'$. \end{corollary} \begin{proof} With notation as in the proof of Lemma \ref{lem:generize-degeneracy}, we may further shrink $S$ and choose a finite set of extra markings $\{\sigma_i \to \ul{\cC}\}$ avoiding nodes and the original markings, whose union $\cup \sigma_i(\ul{S})$ intersects each irreducible component of each geometric fiber of $\cC \to S$. \end{proof}